Nathan Dudley & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 The ponies/donkeys and horses belong to two families in the church.
 The wigs and such are for silly pictures done by a couple in the church who own a photography studio.]

 Lindsey Rogers had been the main investigative reporter on this situation until she moved to Tennessee around September 2013.
 She now reports in Alabama.
 Monty Thompson is the WIBW reporter who took her place and though he said he would continue coverage, it appears that he and WIBW dropped the ball, only posting two very brief articles and apparently did not attend any further court dates after Lindsey's last article in August 2013.
-Thankfully Tim Weideman of the Daily Union, faithfully pursued the case until the end.
+Thankfully Tim Weideman of the Daily Union, faithfully pursued the case until sentencing.
+Dewey Terrill of the Junction City Post continued coverage past then to Jordan's 2014 appeal.

 Church Minister Arrested For Alleged Child Sex Abuse by Lindsey Rogers - Posted August 13, 2012